Great Cobar mine: Workforce and industrial relations

-According to Blakemore, in 1907, Cobar workers were well-paid, having a higher rate of pay than elsewhere in New South Wales.
-All workers were on a six-day working week of eight-hour shifts, in 1907.
+According to Blakemore, in 1907, Cobar workers were well paid, with higher pay rates than elsewhere in New South Wales.
+All workers were on a six-day working week of eight-hour shifts in 1907.
 Mining labor average wages were 11 shillings a day, but many were earning up to 22s a day, and men working in the new main shaft averaged 30s a day.
-Furnace labourers got from 8s to 9s a day, and ordinary labourers 8s a day.
+Furnace labourers got from 8s to 9s a day, and ordinary labourers got 8s a day.
 Blakemore had wanted to cover the seventh day by a new gang of workers, but unions were able instead to obtain additional overtime shifts at a rate of time-and-a-quarter, in a ruling by the Arbitration Court, and by threatening the company with strike action.

 There were three major trade unions representing various workers.
-The Amalgamated Miners' Association represented the underground workers, the Smelters Union representing the smelter workers, and the Engine Drivers and Fireman's Association mainly representing the remaining surface workers associated with the mine winder, powerhouse, boilers, steam engines and industrial railway.
-On occasion, the unions acted jointly, as the Combined Unions.
+The Amalgamated Miners' Association represented the underground workers, the Smelters Union represented the smelter workers, and the Engine Drivers and Firemen's Association mainly represented the remaining surface workers associated with the mine winder, powerhouse, boilers, steam engines, and industrial railway.
+On occasion, the unions acted jointly as the Combined Unions.

-A constant source of dispute were wage rates.
+A constant source of dispute was wage rates.
 Wages for different classes of employees were determined in different ways.
-Some were paid a wage per shift, whereas others, for example. those filling mine skips (or 'trucks') were paid by the 'truck' (around one ton of ore), and others such as smelter operators had pay rates that used a sliding scale, based on the copper price.
+Some were paid a wage per shift.
+Others, for example, those filling mine skips (or 'trucks') were paid by the 'truck' (around one ton of ore), and smelter operators had pay rates on a sliding scale based on the copper price.
 By 1912, the Company employed a total of 2,200 people, with 960 working in the mine and smelter, and its wages and salary bill was £23,000 per fortnight.

-Cobar was a remote town, with a large concentration of mine workers.
-Bellinger stated that it was difficult to retain workers there, when jobs were on offer in more "more fortunately situated" localities or on government construction projects.
-He mentioned specifically, construction of Burrinjuck Dam and the Sydney sewerage scheme.
-Bellinger stated that the mine workforce was short of 80 machine miners, in late 1911, and blamed the inability to meet production targets on that labour shortage.
+Cobar was a remote town with a large concentration of mine workers.
+Bellinger stated that it was difficult to retain workers there when jobs were available in more "more fortunately situated" localities or on government construction projects.
+He specifically mentioned the construction of Burrinjuck Dam and the Sydney sewerage scheme.
+Bellinger stated that the mine workforce was short of 80 machine miners in late 1911 and blamed the inability to meet production targets on that labour shortage.

-During his time as manager, Bellinger attempted to resolve some of the long-standing issues with the workers, and was seen as conciliatory, and open to negotiation.
+During his time as manager, Bellinger attempted to resolve some of the long-standing issues with the workers and was seen as conciliatory and open to negotiation.
 Unions complained that when wages were increased, prices in Cobar also rose accordingly.
-In 1912, to reduce the cost-of-living of employees, rather than grant higher wages, a company-owned bakery and butcher shop were opened, selling only to company employees at controlled prices.
+In 1912, to reduce employees' cost of living, rather than grant higher wages, a company-owned bakery and butcher shop were opened, selling only to company employees at controlled prices.

-Another source of dissent between the company and its unionised workforce was the ever-present risk of work-related death or injury, and the unions practice of stopping all underground work, for three shifts, when a miner died from a work-related event.
+Another source of dissent between the company and its unionised workforce was the ever-present risk of work-related death or injury, and the union's practice of stopping all underground work for three shifts when a miner died from a work-related event.
 There were many such events over the years that the mine operated.